RogueLikeJavaENS/RogueLike/TUTORIAL.md

 ## Spells
 A spell consumes an amout of mana.
 It deals damage to all monsters within the range.<br>
-Each spells has diffents range area.<br>
+Each game.entity.living.spell has diffents range area.<br>
 ### Basic Attack
 ![image](https://user-images.githubusercontent.com/57185748/115145221-c81b6b00-a050-11eb-8fed-479363e065e1.png)<br>